 Now here are a few things you should definitely NOT DO:

 – DON’T write whenever the spirit moves you or you feel the muse calling or the planets properly align.
 That is a formula for never finishing anything.
 I have met a lot of people at writer conferences who say they’ve been working on their first book for eight or ten or fifteen years.
 The vast majority of these people may be greatly enjoying The Writer’s Lifestyle, but they aren’t and never will be professional writers.
-As a rule of thumb, Stephen King claims that no first draft should take longer than three months to write.
+As a rule of thumb, Stephen King claims that no first draft should take longer than one season to write, about three months.
 Of course, he’s Stephen King and he’s written ten pages a day, every single day, since Carrie in the early ’70s.
 But never lose sight of the truth that writing as your new career requires a disciplined process.
 There is no other way.
 On the other hand, if all you’re really after is being able to call yourself a writer at cocktail parties, have at it.
 I’m not talking to you anyway.
 But hey, it’s your journey.

 – DON’T rely exclusively on your family and closest friends to tell you how good a writer you are.
 This may come in handy in the very earliest days, when you’re making the decision to take the leap into a writing career.
 But as a long-term system of motivation or—gasp!—editorial review, Here There Be Dragons.
 The only way to keep Imposter Syndrome at bay is to produce pages and pages of good, solid, interesting writing.
 All that said, some writers are blessed/cursed with a family more than willing to give them honest criticism.
 I suspect that is rare, although I’m lucky enough to have one of those families.
 It may be connected to being Irish—it seems we’re genetically programmed to find great joy in Lopping the Tall Poppies.
 (I’ll talk more about writing as a family business in a later “Your Write Turn” blog post.)